Recumbent stone circles

 It outlines the scope to study recumbent stone circles as a focus topic, or to support study of the Solar System, weather and climate change, mathematics or local environment and includes information about further reading and guides to more in depth activities.

-The loan box was launched at Whitehills stone circle during the solar eclipse of 20 March 2015, when pupils from several local primary schools got to enjoy the view!
+The learning resource was launched at Whitehills stone circle during the solar eclipse of 20 March 2015, when pupils from several local primary schools got to enjoy the view!

 Visiting recumbent stone circles